luleg/PartitionMAM/ReadMe.md

 #### Third-Party Software

-This implementation uses the [SNAP Software v6.0](https://snap.stanford.edu/snap/download.html).
-The [generalised implementation of Louvain](https://sourceforge.net/projects/louvain/files/GenericLouvain/) has been adapted for implementing the partitioning and postprocessing steps.
-Building the MAM of directed networks is done using the [buildMAM software](https://github.com/luleg/MotifAdjacencyMatrix) .
+* This implementation uses the [SNAP Software v6.0](https://snap.stanford.edu/snap/download.html), e.g. for graph structure and time management.
+* The [generalised implementation of Louvain](https://sourceforge.net/projects/louvain/files/GenericLouvain/) has been adapted for implementing the partitioning and postprocessing steps.
+* Building the MAM of directed networks is done using the [buildMAM software](https://github.com/luleg/MotifAdjacencyMatrix).

 ### Installation